LogCreative/PGFPlotsEdt/README.md

 This project is still under construction.

 Current Stage:(~2021/1)
-To make an executable program on the plateform of Windows/macOS/linux based on Qt.
+To make an executable program on the platforms of Windows/macOS/linux based on Qt.

 Next Stage:(2021/2~)